Five Wildcats sign rookie free agent contracts

 MANHATTAN, Kan.
-(K-State Athletics) – Five former Kansas State football players – Trey Dishon, James Gilbert, Nick Kaltmayer, Dalton Schoen and Reggie Walker – have reached the next level as they signed rookie free agent contracts with various NFL teams, those organizations have announced.
+(KSNW) – Five former Kansas State football players – Trey Dishon, James Gilbert, Nick Kaltmayer, Dalton Schoen and Reggie Walker – have reached the next level as they signed rookie free agent contracts with various NFL teams, those organizations have announced.

 Dishon is joining the Bengals, Kaltmayer inked with the Dolphins and Walker signed with the Cardinals.
 Both Gilbert and Schoen landed in Los Angeles as Gilbert signed with the Rams, and Schoen is joining the Chargers.
 Gilbert is the first Wildcat to join the Rams out of college since Ian Campbell signed a rookie free agent deal with the organization in 2009.
 The five Wildcats signing with teams after the draft are the most since at least 2014.